Deploy container-native storage your way

 AWS has advanced failover capabilities for container-based applications running in Red Hat OpenShift Container Platform.
 Container-based applications can fail over between multiple AWS Availability Zones, providing resilience against regional events and outages.
 Not all cloud-based storage provides failover support across AWS Availability Zones, however, resulting in applications losing access to the data they need to operate.

-OpenShift Container Storage supports storage failover between AWS Availability Zones, whether backed by AWS EBS instances or direct-attached Amazon EC2 Instance Store.
+OpenShift Data Foundation supports storage failover between AWS Availability Zones, whether backed by AWS EBS instances or direct-attached Amazon EC2 Instance Store.